Swanky bar opening in Glassell Park | Farmers market moves to Whittier Boulevard

 The neighborhood farmers market won't be at the usual spot in the East L.A.
 Civic Center for awhile.

-For the next six Saturdays, it will take place instead next to the landmark arch at Whittier Boulevard and Kern Street.
-The market should be easy to spot, since it’ll be about twice as big as usual.
+For the next six Saturdays starting Aug.
+28, the market will take place instead next to the landmark arch at Whittier Boulevard and Kern Street.
+The market, which will operate from 11 am to 3 pm, should be easy to spot, since it’ll be about twice as big as usual.

 This is all part of an effort to bring more local spending to East L.A. merchants, vendors and small businesses.
 Called the Shop East L.A. campaign, the program is backed by L.A.
 County Supervisor Hilda Solis and the East Los Angeles Chamber of Commerce.